koenreiniers/pim-community-dev/UPGRADE-1.6.md

 TODO:

+Step :: getConfigurableStepElements is only used by StepConfigurationType StepElement :: getConfigurationFields is only used by StepElementConfigurationType

+Interfaces of Step or ItemStep can be shared as NamedInterface or ConfigurableInterface.

 The Akeneo\Component\Batch\Step\StepInterface should not assume the use of Akeneo\Component\Batch\Item\AbstractConfigurableStepElement.

 Another issue in the Batch Bundle is the way the 'batch_jobs.yml' files are parsed and systematically stored in the DIC.